-where e_j is the unit vector in direction j.
+where $e_j$ is the unit vector in direction j.
 It should be noted that for a usual Normal Mode calculation, it is necessary to completely minimize the energy prior to computation of the Hessian.
+What tolerance is required depends on the type of system, but a rough indication is 0.001 kJ mol-1.
 This should be done with conjugate gradient in double precision.

 A number of GROMACS programs are involved in these calculations.
-First nmrun, which computes the Hessian, and secondly g_nmeig which does the diagonalization and sorting of normal modes according to frequencies.
-Both these programs should be run in double precision.
-The normal modes can be analyzed with the program g_anaeig.
-Ensembles of structures at any temperature and for any subset of normal modes can be generated with g_nmens.
+First the energy should be minimized using mdrun.
+Then mdrun computes the Hessian, note that for generating the run input file one should use the minimized conformation from the full precision trajectory file, as the structure file is not accurate enough. g\nmeig does the diagonalization and the sorting of the normal modes according to their frequencies.
+Both mdrun and g\nmeig should be run in double precision.
+The normal modes can be analyzed with the program g\anaeig.
+Ensembles of structures at any temperature and for any subset of normal modes can be generated with g\nmens.
 An overview of normal mode analysis and the related principal component analysis (see sec.
 8.9) can be found in [33].